 Look at the slice

-La Tonda Romana tends to slice cleanly and stay flatter and more uniform.
-Scrocchiarella-style texture often shows more irregularity through the crumb, with a lighter, airier interior.
+La Tonda Romana tends to be flat and uniform — it slices cleanly and stays that way.
+Scrocchiarella-style texture often shows more irregularity through the crumb, with visible air pockets and a slightly more rustic interior.

 Listen to the bite

-Classic Tonda structure is famously good at supporting toppings without collapse.
-Scrocchiarella-inspired texture can be just as supportive, but you’ll often notice more lift in the bite, especially through the base.
+Classic Tonda structure is famous for keeping toppings in place — nothing slides, nothing collapses.
+Scrocchiarella-inspired texture can be just as supportive, but you’ll often notice more lift in the bite, particularly through the base itself.

 👉 Read why Roman pizza feels crispier and lighter